Everything You Need To Know About Havasupai Falls

 Havasupai Falls will leave your heart full with beautiful waterfalls to remember forever.
 In order of which falls you will see first hiking into the campground, the five major falls are known as the Fifty Foot Falls, Navajo Falls, Havasu Falls, Mooney Falls, and Beaver Falls.
 From the campground, the first three are easy for hikers at any level to get to.
 The last two take more effort.

 Because Havasu Falls is the closest of the easier falls from the campground, it is good to save for your last day before hiking out.
-On Valentines Day, Devin and I sat at a picnic table around Havasu Falls admiring the beauty of nature.
-PS We were told it is possible to swim behind the falls and enter a small rock shelter.
+PS I was told it is possible to swim behind the falls and enter a small rock shelter.

 Mooney Falls and Beaver Falls can be done in the same day.
 At the end of the campground there is a sign that reads, "Descend at own risk."
 These are the last words I read prior to hiking through two tunnels before descending 200 vertical feet to Mooney Falls holding nothing but chains and ladders.
 Mooney Falls is the tallest and most forceful of the five waterfalls which soaks the surrounding rocks making the hike down steep and slick.
 Slow and steady wins the race on this one.